Padam87/AttributeBundle/Resources/doc/usage_with_schema.md

 #Usage with Schema

 Custom fields are related to the entity.
-When the schema is updated, the attributes are syncronized.
+When the schema is updated, the attributes are synchronized.

 ##1, Prepare your entity